numToStr/Comment.nvim/README.md

 ### 🌳 Treesitter

-This plugin also has basic support of treesitter for calculating `commentstring` which works most of the time and might be all that someone needs.
-But due to the nature of the parsed tree this implmentation has some known limitation.
+This plugin also has the basic support of treesitter for calculating `commentstring` which works most of the time and might be all that someone needs.
+But due to the nature of the parsed tree, this implementation has some known limitations.

 1. No `jsx/tsx` support.
-Its implmentation was quite complicated.
+Its implementation was quite complicated.
-2. Invalid comment on region where one language ends and the other starts.
+2. Invalid comment on the region where one language ends and the other starts.
 [Read more](https://github.com/numToStr/Comment.nvim/pull/62#issuecomment-972790418)

 For more advance use cases you should use [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring).
 See [hooks](#hooks) section.